tmobile/magentaA11y/_checklist-web/radio.md

 ### Radio mixed with interactive elements

-**Avoid** Avoid this pattern when possible!
+**Avoid** this pattern when possible!
 Radio groups are not supposed to consist of nested interactive elements.
 Radio button focus order is not what you may expect.

 - By default, it is not expected behavior that each radio button can be tabbed to.
 This is how radio buttons naturally behave
 - As soon as a radio button is selected, the selected radio input receives focus first from the group.
 As a result screen reader users may not discover a nested control for an option if they start switching between radio buttons alone